 Unconventional wells exhibit highly variable production in a given area, and often the majority of gas or oil produced comes from only a few of the fracturing stages, resulting in more extensive fracturing operations than are really needed and excess proppant being pumped into the formation.
 These inefficiencies indicate that the eventual destination of the injected fluids used in reservoir stimulation is poorly understood.

 1BP Energy Outlook 2030 http://www.bp.com/genericarticle.do?categoryId=2012968&contentId=7083149, accessed 1/27/2013.

 Seismic methods are used to locate hypocenters and, via the tomographic fracture image method, produce images of entire fracture networks.
 However, the underlying data represent the fracture of the host rock.
 In contrast, if successful, the proposed DSEM method will image the presence of hydrofracturing fluid in the new pore spaces and quantify the resulting increase in porosity.
-We anticipate the following project impacts and benefits:
+The following project impacts and benefits are anticipated:

 - Reduced cost and use of fracture fluid by reducing the number of fracture stages.

-- Reduced cost from replacing high cost aspects of a microseismic seismic survey withelectromagnetic elements.
+- Reduced cost from replacing high cost aspects of a microseismic survey with electromagnetic elements.
 Extension of microseismic methods to formations where they currently are problematic and provide inadequate information.